Editorial photograph of a global SAP license review with multi entity contract documents on a boardroom table

 How does entity scope affect the GAP economics?

-How is currency handled in a global SAP agreement?
+How is currency handled in a SAP global agreement?

-Does GAP eliminate indirect access exposure?
+Does a GAP eliminate indirect access exposure?

 How does Redress engage on SAP global agreements?